sanjaybathij31/IaC-challenge-Qwinix-Git/README.md

     o	and configure IIS to serve that file by default. o	ensure IIS is always running even after rebooting the VM. o	create VM scaling policies to scale up 1 web server at a time based on a cpu alarm trigger of 80% and scale down 1 web server at a time when cpu usage is less than 20%.
+    •	web servers should have a policy that allows putting and getting objects from that bucket.
+     - set up an Azure Content Delivery Network distribution to speed up the distribution of static content stored in the storage bucket you created before.

 Items Included
     o  VMSS -> Easy to Create, Provides high Availability, allows application to auto scaledown as demand changes o  Blob storage - public read